Common Good Iowa

 Increases military service exemption from $4,000 to $7,000

-Introduces a state tax-advantaged savings account for first-time homebuyers
+Committee bill adopts the governor's plan for a tax-advantaged savings account for first-time homebuyers

 Changes to other taxes

-Of Iowa's 6% state sales tax, 1% is distributed to schools on a per-pupil basis.
+Of Iowa's 6% state sales tax, 1% is distributed to schools on a per-pupil basis (SAVE).
 Districts may use this for voter-approved infrastructure spending projects and/or to reduce property tax levies.
+Local governments may levy an additional 1% sales tax with voter approval.

-Allows a 1.5% local option sales tax (currently limited to 1%)
+Allows local governments to increase the local option sales tax to 1.5%

 Additional registration fees up to $130 on electric vehicles, to increase with inflation